-New bike lane & markings coming to Capitol Boulevard
+New bike lane & markings on Capitol Boulevard

-To warn motorists and cyclists that bike and car lanes are merging into one lane, ACHD will paint bright green dashed lines on Capitol Boulevard at Main Street.
+To warn motorists and cyclists that bike and car lanes are merging into one lane, ACHD painted bright green dashed lines on Capitol Boulevard at Main Street.

 When you see the green dashes, whether you are a motorist or bicyclist, remember to look carefully before proceeding and share the lane!

-Click on the image below to view the new configuration coming to Capitol Boulevard.
+Click on the image below to view the new configuration on Capitol Boulevard.

 ACHD Commissioners modified and accepted a recommendation to add a bike lane to Capitol Boulevard from Front Street to Jefferson Street at the meeting on Wednesday, September 24, 2014.
 A month-long project to resurface the road with new asphalt will begin in mid-October, providing the best opportunity to add bicycle facilities and make other alterations to the road markings.